-Back in the summer we organised two Open Streets events on Priory Road in St Denys, North and South side.
-This was a great success and we’re running another one, just before Christmas, on Saturday 7th December, 5-7pm on Priory Road (North).
+In the summer of 2019 we organised two Open Streets events on Priory Road in St Denys, North and South side.
+This was a great success and we ran another one, just before Christmas, on Saturday 7th December 2019, 5-7pm on Priory Road (North).

-There will be Christmassy window decorations, festive food & drink and perhaps even some music!
-Bring along your family, friends and neighbours for a few hours of outdoor festive cheer.
+There were Christmassy window decorations, festive food & drink and some music!
+Families, friends and neighbours joined us for a few hours of outdoor festive cheer.